cmougan/WRI_WellBeing_Data_Layer/README.md

   - Creates the polygon and the corresponding graph for a given geo dataframe of a district.
 This is finally used to visualize the knots and edges model.
   - A dictionary of tags, `default_tags = {amenity': True, 'building': True, 'emergency': True, 'highway': True, 'footway': True, 'landuse': True, 'water': True}` is used to extract relevant features and ammenities from the OSM API for a given district.

+- Module `ntl_data_extraction` and command line app `download-nightlights.py`
+  - The command line app uses the methods in the module to download night time light hdf5 files for a given district and a specific time range and convert them to geotiff format.
+Since the hdf5 files cover a large area and may contain many districts we have added a check and it is downloaded only if it has not been downloaded earlier for another district.
 ### Contribution Guidelines
 In general we follow the [GitHub Forking Workflow](https://guides.github.com/activities/forking/)
 #### On GitHub